ruhani-j/boardventure-boardgame/report.md

 One of the most significant similarities is the presence of **action spaces**---in Monopoly, players may land on properties, Chance or Community Chest cards, or other special tiles that require them to take an action.
-Similarly, in our game, action cards will introduce unique mini-games that players must complete, adding an element of unpredictability and engagement.
+Similarly, in our game, action cards include actions that players must complete, adding an element of unpredictability and engagement.

 Another parallel is the **currency system**.
 In Monopoly, players accumulate and manage money throughout the game, which determines their success.
-In our game, players will earn in-game currency or points based on their performance in mini-games, influencing the final outcome.
+In our game, players will earn in-game currency or points, influencing the final outcome.
 This mechanic ensures that the winner is not simply the first player to reach the final tile but rather the one who has earned the most through skill and strategy.

 Additionally, Monopoly's **balance of luck and strategy** is reflected in our design.
-While movement is randomized, strategic decisions---such as how well a player performs in mini-games---will significantly impact their success.
+While movement is randomized, strategic decisions will significantly impact their success.
 This blend of chance and skill makes for an engaging and competitive gameplay experience.

 By drawing inspiration from Monopoly's turn-based mechanics, action spaces, and money-based scoring system, our game seeks to create an